Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Concrete Sheaves to Sheaves to Stacks

 \section{From Concrete Sheaves to Sheaves to Stacks}

 \labell{s:concrete}

 In this section we begin by reviewing concretization.
-This is a functor introduced by Baez and Hoffnung in \cite{BH}, where they prove that it is left adjoint functor to the inclusion $\csheaves\to\sheaves$.
-We then define discretization, and show that it is left adjoint to the Grothendieck construction.
+This is a functor introduced by Baez and Hoffnung in \cite{BH}, where they prove that it is left adjoint to the inclusion $\csheaves\to\sheaves$.
+We then define discretization following \cite{noohi}, and show that it is left adjoint to the Grothendieck construction.
 These two functors compose to form the functor $\coarse$.
-It follows that $\coarse$ is left adjoint to the restricted Grothendieck construction (\hypref{t:coarse adj}{Theorem}).
-Moreover, $\coarse$ is co-continuous, taking 2-colimits to colimits (\hypref{t:coarse co-continuous}{Theorem}).
+It follows that $\coarse$ is left adjoint to the restricted Grothendieck construction (\cref{t:coarse adj}) -- since $\csheaves$ is a $1$-category, we need only consider this left adjunction in a strict sense and not a $2$-categorical sense.
+We similarly give the same treatment to $\discr$ in \cref{l:discr adj}.
+Moreover, $\coarse$ is co-continuous, taking 2-colimits to colimits (\cref{t:coarse co-continuous}).